 In its native Japan, the climate and regular ash deposits prevent the weed from growing, although its deep root system allows it to survive.
 However, in England, there are no such ash deposits and, because the climate is different, it can grow without much of a hindrance.
-Its strength means that it can even grow through tarmac and brickwork, leading to significant structural problems for houses including subsidence, in extreme cases.
+Its strength means that it can even grow through tarmac and brickwork, leading to significant structural problems, in extreme cases.

-If you suspect Japanese knotweed is growing in the grounds of your property, try not to panic – there’s several remedies which can ensure this stubborn plant is gone for good.
+If you suspect Japanese knotweed is growing in the grounds of your property, there’s several remedies.

 1. Dig it all out